 Sometimes in Excel you may want to reference a large number of sheets that have the same structure.
-In this case, you can use a special trick called a "3D reference"
+In this case, you can use a special trick called a "3D reference".

 Once I enter the formula and copy it down, we get exactly the same averages we calculated earlier.

-The Excel AVERAGE function returns the average of values supplied as multiple arguments.
+The Excel AVERAGE function calculates the average (arithmetic mean) of supplied numbers.
 AVERAGE can handle up to 255 individual arguments, which can include numbers, cell references, ranges, arrays, and constants.